-What differentiates Bitcoin from other currencies
+What differentiates Bitcoin from other currencies?

 So, it is like conventional currencies like dollars, euros, or naira, which are also traded digitally.

-However bitcoin is different from conventional money in the sense that it is decentralized – this means that it cannot be controlled by any political system, government, or institution.
+However, Bitcoin is different from conventional money in the sense that it is decentralized – this means that it cannot be controlled by any political system, government, or institution.

 Who created Bitcoin?